SurgeonTalus/Insta360_FilenameToCreationDate_Mac/README.md

-# Update Video File Timestamps Script fro insta 360
+# Update Video File Timestamps Script for insta 360

 This script updates both the **creation date** and **modification date** of video files based on their filenames.
 It is specifically designed for macOS and works with filenames in the following format from Insta 360: